shruthithammi/nlp-application-tracking-system/README.md

 # nlp-application-tracking-system — NLP Application Tracking & Hiring Transparency

-ClearHire is an end-to-end application tracking system for candidates.
+nlp-application-tracking-system is an end-to-end application tracking system for candidates.
 It records job applications, analyzes recruiter email communication, updates application status, maintains a timeline, and provides a plain-language explanation of the detected next step.

 > **Transparency principle:** ClearHire only reports information that has been provided to the system.
 It does not claim access to a company's private hiring system and does not invent recruiter decisions.